jayxwoo/pj_ui/README.md

 # Projects - UI
-- Develop intuitive & interactive UIs.
+- Develop intuitive & interactive UI Components.
-- Each UI can be viewed from the branches.
+- Each UI Components can be viewed from the branches.

 ## List
 1. Carousel-basic
+2. Carousel-wheel